 The one-quarter mark seems like a good time to draw some conclusions, so we can, at the suggestion of liveblog participant Steve Patriot, look back at them in Week 17 and laugh.
 Here we go.

-Philadelphia Eagles are overrated bags of hype who will fail spectacularly.
+Conclusion: The Philadelphia Eagles are overrated bags of hype who will fail spectacularly.

 It could be that: Michael Vick stays banged up all year, the offensive line doesn't improve, the team never comes together, they never find the right run/pass balance and they miss the playoffs.